Audit committees of not for profit organisations have an important role to play in overseeing all aspects of financial reporting.

 They exist to ensure stakeholders that the organisation’s finances, risk management and compliance procedures allow it to fulfil its mission and achieve long-term viability.
 But what reporting do charity audit committees need to maximise their effectiveness while fulfilling their role as defined in their terms of reference?
 Outlined below are some of the key messages and considerations that have arisen in our discussions with charity chairs of audit committees.

-Different worlds: charity boards vs the PLC experience
+Different worlds: charity boards versus the PLC experience

 Among charity chairs of audit, there is a general agreement that there is a profound difference between being a member of a corporate board and a charity.
 In particular, a board member who works in both sectors may find that management information in charities needs a stronger idea of the organisation's cash position and balance sheet.
 This is hard to do with a 300-page board pack to read a week before a meeting – this sheer bulk cannot enhance transparency or clarity, or make for an effective committee meeting.